lamalex/lamalex.github.io/content/blog/gradpipeline.md

 end
 ```

-This little diddy does checks out signing certificates, builds the specified configuration, and uploads to TestFlight!
+This little ditty does checks out signing certificates, builds the specified configuration, and uploads to TestFlight!
 It also attaches the commit message off of the latest commit as a changelog so recipients can get an idea of what changed.
 When I approve a PR for merging I merge/squash and rewrite this commit message to be meaningful for an end user.

 ​
 ## The result